learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 #=> Hi, Ruby Programmer
 ```

-As amazing as this method is, it's still pretty _static_.
+As amazing as this method is, it's _static_.
 It hard-codes, or
 directly specifies, the name of the person we are greeting as `"Ruby
 programmer"`.
 If we wanted to build a method that can greet _anyone_ by name,
 we'd need to be able to add input into the body of the method.